cstrelioff/ARM-ipynb/Chapter3/chptr3.1.md

 ## Plot Figure 3.1, Pg 32

-A couple of notes for the python version:
+A note for the python version:

 * I have **not** included jitter, in the vertical or horizontal directions.
   Instead, the data is plotted with opacity so the regions with high data-density can be distinguished.
-* I left the color defaults for the pandas and matplotlb output-- the data and line can be made black by adding *c='k'* argument to both plot elements.

 ```python
 fig0, ax0 = plt.subplots(figsize=(8, 6))